adaltas/ece-versioning-2022/content/index.md

 Format: `MAJOR.MINOR.PATCH-LABEL`

-- `MAJOR` - version when you make incompatible API changes
+- `MAJOR` - when you make incompatible API changes
-- `MINOR` - version when you add functionality in a backwards compatible manner
+- `MINOR` - when you add functionality in a backward-compatible manner
-- `PATCH` - version when you make backwards compatible bug fixes
+- `PATCH` - when you make backward-compatible bug fixes
-- `LABEL` - for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format
+- `LABEL` - optional, for pre-release and build metadata (extension to the MAJOR.MINOR.PATCH format)

 Examples: